toeverything/affine.pro-legacy/src/blog/2022/12/introducing-our-new-community-site/index.md

+---
+title: Introducing our new community
+author: Fangyuan Zheng
+tags: User Guide
+cover: ./cover.jpg
+description: A Place for Connection and Discussion
+created: 2022-11-25
+updated: 2022-11-25
+layout: blog
+---

 [AFFiNE's community](https://community.affine.pro/) site is already online!
 We welcome everyone to find and share noteworthy information!

 This is a place for AFFiNE lovers to focus.
 You can find all the news about AFFiNE and share what you want to say here.
 Next, I'll give a quick overview of how to use this community!